 How much reverb did they use on their snare?

 Are the cymbals harsh or tame?

-Create Your Own Reverb
+Tip #10: Create Your Own Reverb

 Once you’ve dialed in the volume, tone, and reverb of your kit, there are a couple last mixing tools worth trying.

 Try using parallel saturation on your kit.
-Send your drum bus to an aux track and place a saturation plugin on it.
+Send your drum bus to an aux track and put a saturation plugin on it.